kma32527/kma32527.github.io/README.md

 # ReadMe

-- This website is a work in progress as I try to figure out how I want to structure it and present my ideas.
+- This website is in a fairly rough state currently since I am still figuring out how I want to structure and present my ideas.
 - Planning on adding citations once I have a more conclusive direction